 Paint & primer in one paints are a newer option, which could be ideal for your situation and even shorten the project.

-Covering a dark color with a lighter shade will require multiple coats of new paint.
+Covering a dark paint color with a lighter paint color will require multiple coats of new paint.

 It may make more sense to cover the old color in a primer, which is less expensive than your paint.
 This way, you will only need 1 to 2 coats of your new paint.

 The choice really comes down to what makes you (and your budget) comfortable.

 Browse Our Paint Colors